 The lung is a circadian organ that responds to the internal clock.
 Bronchial epithelial cells that line the airways are known to demonstrate a circadian rhythm, whereas cells that make up the tiny air sacks of the lungs (alveoli) have weak circadian properties.
 New research published in the Proceedings of the National Academy of Sciences shows that people with pulmonary fibrosis may have elevated clock oscillations in the alveolar cells, which may play a role in the etiology of this disease.
 The study was based out of the Universities of Manchester, Oxford, Newcastle, University College London, and Toronto and funded by the Manchester University NHS Foundation Trust.

-Dr. John Blaikley and Dr. Peter Cunningham from the University of Manchester served as co-authors on this paper.
+Dr. John Blaikley and Dr. Peter Cunningham from the University of Manchester served as co-authors on this paper supporting the negative health effects of disordered sleep patterns.
 According to Blaikley, “The discovery that the body clock is potentially a key player [in pulmonary fibrosis] potentially opens new ways to treat or prevent the condition.
 More work will need to be done around studying the association between pulmonary fibrosis and sleep duration to establish both causation and reproducibility.
 If these results are confirmed, then sleeping for the optimal time may reduce the impact of this devastating disease.”